evgenyneu/evgenii.com/blog/_posts/2018-08-17-two-body-problem-simulator.md

 rungeKutta.calculate(timestep, state.u, derivative);
 ```

-We will run this code at each of the frame of the animation and it will save the new values of positions and velocities in `state.u`.
+We will run this code at each frame of the animation and it will save the new values of positions and velocities in `state.u`.
 The first two elements of this array are the x and y positions of the **r** vector from Fig. 1.